JoeMcCleery/budget-react/README.md

 You don't want to...

-But if you really must see this [template repo](https://github.com/JoeMcCleery/budget-react-template)
+But if you really must, see this [template repo](https://github.com/JoeMcCleery/budget-react-template)